rightedges/japanese-maple-book/combined.md

 ## 1. The Simple Test: Use Your Finger

-The biggest mistake people make is watering on a schedule (like "every Monday").
+The biggest mistake people make is watering on a schedule (like "every Monday).
 Instead, you should water whenever the tree *needs* it.
 *   **The Finger Test**: Stick your finger two inches into the dirt.
     *   If it feels damp and cool like a wrung-out sponge, the tree is fine.
     *   If it feels dry and dusty, give it a long, slow soak.